-Interest Payment Dates Interest on Fixed Rate Notes will be payable annually or semiannually on the date or dates set forth in the relevant Final Terms, and at maturity, and interest on Floating Rate Notes will be payable quarterly on the dates set forth in the relevant Final Terms and at maturity.
+Interest payment dates......
+Interest on Fixed Rate Notes will be payable annually or semiannually on the date or dates set forth in the relevant Final Terms, and at maturity, and interest on Floating Rate Notes will be payable quarterly on the dates set forth in the relevant Final Terms and at maturity.

-Redemption and Repurchase .
+Redemption and repurchase......
 The relevant Final Terms will indicate either that such Notes cannot be redeemed prior to their stated maturity (other than for certain taxation reasons) or that such Notes will be redeemable at the option of the relevant Issuer upon giving not more than 60 days written notice nor less than 30 days written notice to the holders of such Notes on a date or dates specified prior to such stated maturity and at a price or prices as are indicated in the relevant Final Terms.
 The relevant Final Terms will indicate either that such Notes cannot be repurchased prior to their stated maturity or that the Notes will be repurchasable at the option of the holders of such Notes on a date or dates specified prior to the stated maturity upon giving no more than 45 days nor less than 30 days written prior notice to the Fiscal Agent.
-Redemption for Taxation Reasons The Notes may be redeemed at the option of the relevant Issuer, in whole but not in part, at the principal amount thereof plus accrued and unpaid interest in certain circumstances in which the relevant Issuer or, in the case of ANZNIL Notes, the Guarantor, would become obligated to pay additional amounts.
-See "Description of the Notes and the Guarantee-Payment of additional amounts" and "-Redemption for taxation reasons".
-Zero Coupon Notes .
-Zero Coupon Notes will be offered and sold at a discount to their principal amounts and will not bear interest.
-Original Issue Discount Notes .
-An Original Issue Discount Note will be issued at a price lower than its principal amount and will provide that, upon redemption or acceleration of its maturity, an amount less than its principal amount will be payable (as specified in the relevant Final Terms).
-Taxation .
-All payments in respect of the Notes and the Guarantee will be made without deduction for or on account of withholding taxes imposed within New Zealand or the United Kingdom, except as described under "Description of the Notes and the Guarantee -Payment of additional amounts".
+Redemption for taxation reasons The Notes may be redeemed at the option of the relevant Issuer, in whole but not in part, at the principal amount thereof plus accrued and unpaid interest in certain circumstances in which the relevant Issuer or, in the case of ANZNIL Notes, the Guarantor, would become obligated to pay additional amounts.
+See "Description of the Notes and the Guarantee-Payment of additional amounts" and Redemption for taxation reasons". their principal amounts and will not bear interest.
+Original Issue Discount Notes An Original Issue Discount Note will be issued at a price lower than its principal amount and will provide that, upon redemption or acceleration of its maturity, an amount less than its principal amount will be payable (as specified in the relevant Final Terms). made without deduction for or on account of withholding taxes imposed within New Zealand or the United Kingdom, except as described under "Description of the Notes and the Guarantee -Payment of additional amounts".
 For a discussion of certain tax considerations, see "Taxes".
-Rating .
-The Notes when issued, will be rated Aa3 by Moody's, AA- by S&P and AA- by Fitch.
+Rating The Notes when issued, will be rated Aa3 by Moody's, AA- by S&P and AA- by Fitch.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by an assigning rating agency and any rating should be evaluated independently of any other information.
-Fiscal Agent .
+Fiscal Agent......
 The Bank of New York Mellon.
-Paying Agent .
-The Bank of New York Mellon.
-Listing .
-The Notes will be admitted to the Official List of the UK Listing Authority and admitted to trading on the London Stock Exchange's Regulated Market.
-Transfer Restrictions .
-There are selling restrictions in relation to the United States, the United Kingdom, New Zealand, the European Economic Area, Japan, Hong Kong, Singapore, Canada and such other jurisdictions as may be required in connection with the offering and sale of a Tranche as set forth in the relevant Final Terms.
-See "Plan of Distribution".
+Paying Agent The Bank of New York Mellon.
+Listing The Notes will be admitted to the Official List of the UK Listing Authority and admitted to trading on the London Stock Exchange's Regulated Market. the United Kingdom, New Zealand, the European Economic Area, Japan, Hong Kong and such other jurisdictions as may be required in connection with the offering and sale of a Tranche as set forth in the relevant Final Terms.
+See "Plan of